 Cross the Glenmacnass River from where you make your way up Paddock Hill and then down into Oldbridge.
 If the weather is good, take the opportunity to climb Scarr Mountain (641m) on the way.
 The route passes above iconic Lough Tay, the famous Guinness Lake and setting for many movies and TV series.
 From there you climb up to White Hill and around the bulk of Djouce mountain before descending past Powerscourt Waterfall into Crone Woods.
 A short transfer will bring you to your B&B.

 Day 6 Enniskerry - Marlay Park, Dublin22 Km 6-8 Hrs 520 Metres

-Day 7 Departure from Dublin
+Day 7 Depart the Dublin Area